Saaho Box Office Collections (Hindi Version) Day 2: This Prabhas Film Sets Box Office On Fire!

 Prabhas-Shraddha Kapoor's much-awaited film, 'Saaho' hit the theatrical screens on Friday (August 30).
 While the action-thriller received mixed reviews from the critics, it minted an earth-shattering opening at the box office.

 The Hindi version of the film collected a bumper opening of Rs.
-24.40 crore nett. at the box office.
+24.40 crore nett at the box office.
 Trade analyst Taran Adarsh tweeted, "#Saaho has a superb Day 1...
 Prabhas' superstardom post #Baahubali2 + hype surrounding the biggie + excellent advance bookings ensured fantastic numbers...
 Day 2 and 3 biz crucial to pack a solid weekend total...
 Fri ₹ 24.40 cr Nett BOC.
-India biz. #Hindi version."
+India biz. #Hindi version." (sic)

-Speaking about the day 2 box office collection, early reports suggest that the Hindi version of the movie has crossed the 50 crore-mark.
+Speaking about the day 2 box office collections, early reports suggest that the Hindi version of the movie has crossed the 50 crore-mark.
 Trade analyst Ramesh Bala took to his Twitter page and posted, "#Saaho Hindi has crossed 50 cr nett in 2 days All-India." (sic)

-Saaho Impresses At Box Office
+Saaho Impresses At The Box Office

-With 24.40 crore in its kitty on the opening day, the Prabhas starrer has become the third biggest Hindi opener after Salman Khan's Bharat (Rs 42.30 crore) and Akshay Kumar's Mission Mangal (Rs 29.16 crore).
+With Rs 24.40 crore in its kitty on the opening day, the Prabhas starrer has become the third biggest Hindi opener after Salman Khan's Bharat (Rs 42.30 crore) and Akshay Kumar's Mission Mangal (Rs 29.16 crore).

 The Film Grossed Rs 130 Crore Worldwide On Its Opening Day

-The official Twitter page of the Saaho posted, "BLOCKBUSTER Beginning for the biggest action entertainer of the year! #Saaho collects 130 CR+ gross worldwide on Day 1!"
+The official Twitter page of Saaho posted, "BLOCKBUSTER Beginning for the biggest action entertainer of the year! #Saaho collects 130 CR+ gross worldwide on Day 1!" (sic)

-'Saaho' Has Been Mounted On A Huge Scale
+Saaho Has Been Mounted On A Huge Scale

 While there were many speculations doing the rounds about the film's budget, in an interview with Film Companion, Prabhas had revealed that the film's budget is Rs.
 350 crore.